dwivedikunal100/Chat-Room/README.md

 # Chat-Room
-Creates a secret virtual chat room.
+Creates a secret virtual chat room which helps you talk to several people simultaneously.

 To run this application...
 1. Install node.js from https://nodejs.org/